open-pack/openpack-dataset/docs/DOWNLOAD.md

 |                         |                           |                 |                 |                                 |
 | **License**             | CC BY-NC-SA 4.0           | CC BY-NC-SA 4.0 | CC BY-NC-SA 4.0 | OpenPack Dataset (+RGB) License |

-## How to download OpenPack dataset?
+## How to download the latest OpenPack dataset?

+Here we explain how to download the latest OpenPack dataset (v1.0.0).

 ### Download from Zenodo